cyclops1982/BramPI/README.md

 ## Current status
 Currently no functionality is actually implemented.
 The repository holds a bunch of small tests that should later be combined into a real project.

+## Environment
+Currently, the code is being developed on Debian Stretch.
+The code is NOT tested on rasbian (yet).

+To get an environment up and running to build this software:
+``
+apt-get install build-essential make libh2o-dev
+``
+libh2o-dev comes from stretch-backports.